frougon/FFGo/docs/README.conditional-config.source/condconfig.rst

 .. meta::
-   :description: User documentation for FGo!'s conditional configuration
+   :description: User documentation for FFGo's conditional configuration
                  feature
-   :keywords: FGo!, condition, conditional, configuration, CondConfigParser
+   :keywords: FFGo, condition, conditional, configuration, CondConfigParser

 ==================================
-Conditional configuration for FGo!
+Conditional configuration for FFGo
 ==================================

 Introduction
 ------------

-This version of FGo! uses `CondConfigParser`_, which opens up new possibilities regarding what can be done with the configuration file.
-Specifically, the word “configuration” in this document normally refers to the part of FGo!'s configuration file that is displayed in the main window, which you can use to pass specific options to the FlightGear executable (typically, :program:`fgfs`).
+FFGo uses `CondConfigParser`_, which opens up new possibilities regarding what can be done with the configuration file.
+Specifically, the word “configuration” in this document normally refers to the part of FFGo's configuration file that is displayed in the main window, which you can use to pass specific options to the FlightGear executable (typically, :program:`fgfs`).

 .. _CondConfigParser: http://people.via.ecp.fr/~flo/projects/CondConfigParser/
 .. _CondConfigParser Manual: http://people.via.ecp.fr/~flo/projects/CondConfigParser/doc/